ivanelisandro/run-docker-run/README.md

 This is one of the projects provided by JetBrains Academy, a platform for studying programming languages.

-I do not know much about the project for now as I am only starting it.

 ## Objectives

-Pending...
+- Build a `Dockerfile` to deploy a simple Flask application;
+- Install python requirements for the application;
+- Learn how to use `EXPOSE`, `WORKDIR`, `ADD`, `RUN` and `ENTRYPOINT` instructions with the appropriate arguments for this application.

 ## Structure

-Pending...

-[The main files of interest are available at:]: #
+The main files of interest are available at:

-[- .]: #
+- `.\Run Docker Run\task\hyper-app`

+The project was mostly about creating the `Dockerfile` present at:

+-  `.\Run Docker Run\task\Dockerfile`

-[Files on other directories were automatically created by the course.]: #
+Files on other directories were automatically created by the course.